 Villagers from the town of Hofsgrund rescued the freezing hikers from the Schauinsland mountain where they had been holding out for hours with little protective gear.
 This occurred in 1936, a time when the National Socialists were eager to make hay of the incident by showcasing not only German cooperation with their English cousins but the role of the Hitlerjugend in caring for the survivors and victims’ families.
 Hitler’s government even erected a monument to the boys, the Engländerdenkmal, which included the swastika and Reichsadler, or imperial eagle of Nazi Germany (see below).

 Two aspects of this tragedy deserve further attention even though I do not cover them here.
-The first is the use of propaganda to further ideological aims, since this tragedy occurred a week before Hitler’s birthday and four months before the highly-anticipated Summer Olympics in Berlin.
+The first is the use of propaganda for ideological aims, since the event occurred a week before Hitler’s birthday and four months before the Summer Olympics in Berlin.
 This explains the Nazis’ reluctance to ascribe blame to anyone or anything beyond force majeure.
 The second, esoteric but fascinating, concerns the Nazi obsession with the cult of the dead.
 In fact, the Engländerdenkmal contains runes that high-level figures like Himmler used to perpetuate Nazi ideology.

 But I’d like to focus on Kenneth Keast, the 27-year-old leader of the group, and the lessons to be learned from his failures in leadership, which really have to do with one quality: humility.
 It may not be fair to pass judgment on a young man in a leadership position given the unknowns involved and the political situation at that time, but the story serves as an example of the importance of individual virtue and self knowledge.
 In other words, leaders must lead themselves before they can lead anyone else.
 That includes a troop of young teenage hikers.